shiva-kannan/RayTracingInOneWeekend-Python/README.md

 ## Step 3:
 This taught be what a Ray class would look like since Rays over here is an essential entity to navigate from camera to objects
-* This took me some time to get my code working because I realised I head to override the _add_ _sub_ properties of the list Vector3 class to perform any sort of operations
+* This took me some time to get my code working because I realised I had to override the _add_ _sub_ properties of the list Vector3 class to perform any sort of operations
 * I also learnt that after overriding the methods the operator order mattered. vector x 2 worked since I had defined the method that way but, 2 x vector doesn't work